 Quick breakdown of the visa categories:

-- Processing time: Minimum 15 working days, up to 30 in busy periods
+- Processing time: around 15 working days, up to 30 in busy periods

 How do you apply for the Albania Unique Permit (digital nomad visa)?

 Albania does not officially issue a document called a “digital nomad visa.”
-Remote workers must instead apply for the Unique Permit, a residency category that combines work and stay authorization.
-It requires proof of foreign remote income, a local Albanian bank account, comprehensive health insurance, and a clean criminal background check from your home country.
+Remote workers apply instead for the Unique Permit, a residency category that combines work and stay authorization — the practical backbone of life as a digital nomad in Albania.
+It requires proof of foreign remote income, a local Albanian bank account, full expat-grade health insurance, and a clean criminal background check from your home country.

 Income and insurance thresholds